 there have been very few scientific studies that have explored this connection, especially in a real-world situation,"

 said Michael A. Grandner, PhD, instructor in Psychiatry and member of the Center for Sleep and Circadian Neurobiology

 In general, we know that those who report between 7 -- 8 hours of sleep each night are most likely to

-experience better overall health and well being, so we simply asked the question "Are there differences in the diet
+overall health and well being, so we simply asked the question "Are there differences in the diet

 of those who report shorter sleep, longer sleep, or standard sleep patterns?"